Skimmenthal13/ASql/README.md

 # ASql

-C# Library that let use multiple types of databases ASql C# Library that let use multiple types of databases (SqlServer, Oracle, MySql, PostgreSQL, Sqlite) with same code with same code
+C# Library that let use multiple types of databases ASql C# Library that let use multiple types of databases (SqlServer, Oracle, MySql, PostgreSQL, Sqlite) with same code

 The supported databases are SqlServer, Oracle, MySql, PostgreSQL and Sqlite